 It is perfectly fine to say no comment!
 This approach should be employed if there’s an unresolved grievance or issue at hand or if there isn’t enough information to make an informed statement.

-E.g., X Soc does not wish to comment on this subject matter.
+E.g., X Soc does not wish to comment on this subject matter at this time.

 General comment